 - Ultralight: The gram counters looking to shave weight in every possible way favor these stripped down, frameless packs.
 Generally, they use lighter weight materials, thinner straps and padding, and have fewer entry points.

-The first question to ask is: How big of a backpack do I need?
+Secondly, the question to ask is: How big of a backpack do I need?
 Backpack volume is typically measured in liters or cubic inches.
-As a general guideline, most hikers doing a multiday trek fall somewhere between 48 liters and 65 liters.
+As a general guideline, most hikers doing a multi-day trek fall somewhere between 48 liters and 65 liters.
 Where you fall in the volume range is affected by several things.
 How bulky is your gear?
 A large sleeping bag eats up space.
 How long is your trip?
 This determines how much food you need to carry.
 When is your trip?
 In the fall or winter, you’ll need space for a jacket or thermal layers.
 In the summer, you may not need a jacket at all.
 Where are you going?
 If you’re hiking in bear country, regulations may require that you carry a bear canister.

-We recommend buying much of your other gear first (sleeping bag/pad, cook system, shelter system).
+In addition, we recommend buying much of your other gear first (sleeping bag/pad, cook system, shelter system).
 Then you’ll better know your volume needs.

 Now it’s time to decide which features are most important to you.
 Most backpacks have a sleeve for a water bladder, pockets for water bottles, a top lid with storage, and padded hip belts with small pockets.
 However, here are some features to ponder: